 Fionta Minute: Engagement Plans & Levels from Fionta on Vimeo.

-Salesforce is a phenomenal platform for nonprofits, because it allows nonprofits to centralize data about their constituents and their operations in order to achieve their mission with greater efficiency.
+Salesforce is a phenomenal platform for nonprofits, because it allows nonprofits to centralize data about their supporters and their operations in order to achieve their mission with greater efficiency.

 As we work with our nonprofit clients, we’ve often heard them talk about the challenges of managing too many tasks, not having all data they need to do their jobs in one place, inefficient business processes, and budget constraints.

-Out of the box, Salesforce allows the assignment and tracking of tasks, as well the ability to associate these tasks with constituents, donations, or anything else that’s being tracked inside a Salesforce record.
+Out of the box, Salesforce allows the assignment and tracking of tasks, as well the ability to associate these tasks with supporters, donations, or anything else that’s being tracked inside a Salesforce record.

 These can be fundraising tasks like sending a thank you email or letter, scheduling a meeting or lunch, or program-specific tasks like sending a brochure or orientation packet to a volunteer.